 Okay, let’s say that you’ve picked out the newsletter template you loved best and you’re ready to start designing.

 Think like a user.
-You’ll need the template to be responsive, optimized for mobile and easy to load and read, with one single column that can be displayed properly on all mobile devices.
+Just like a website, you’ll need the template to be responsive, optimized for mobile and easy to load and read, with one single column that can be displayed properly on all mobile devices.

 Of course, there is more to that, as single column email newsletters tend to be on the “less is more” side, with all the bits and pieces of information a user would need, making them easier to look at, read and comprehend.

-But is pretty design enough?
+But is using a graphic design tool for a pretty design enough?
 Oh no, of course not.

 The “To Read” pile is the end goal and not just the inbox.
 But why would someone add an email that doesn’t satisfy their needs there?